Close Menu

 Then let’s talk about her moveset.
 Unlike Rathalos, who constantly flies out of reach, Rathian stays on the ground more.
 It makes her more balanced and engaging as an introduction to monster hierarchy.

-With that in mind, Rather than keeping both as midgame bosses, why not just roll Rathalos’ moves into Rathian’s kit and call it a day?
+With that in mind, rather than keeping both as midgame bosses, why not just roll Rathalos’ moves into Rathian’s kit and call it a day?
 Both monster having similar looks and attacks just make one of them redundant and a waste of roster.

 If that was not enough, Monster Hunter is already overflowing with Poison monsters anyway.
 Basarios, Gravios, Pukei-Pukei, Gigginox, Gypceros, Nerscylla, Chameleos, and numerous other creatures make said status effects a common thing.
 I definitely would gladly take another type of Flying Wyverns like what they did with Rey Dau in Wilds.